Pik Botha: Early life

-Diplomat and lawyer
+Diplomatic and legal career

 Botha began his career in the South African foreign service in 1953, serving in Sweden and West Germany.
 From 1963 to 1966, he served on the team representing South Africa at the International Court of Justice in The Hague in the matter of Ethiopia and Liberia v.
 South Africa, over the South African occupation of South-West Africa (now Namibia).

 In 1966, Botha was appointed legal adviser at the Department of Foreign Affairs, in which capacity he served on the delegation representing South Africa at the United Nations from 1967 to 1977.
 In 1974, he was appointed South Africa's permanent representative to the United Nations and presented his credentials to Secretary-General Kurt Waldheim on 15 October 1974; in November of that year, however, South Africa was suspended from membership of the General Assembly and, over the ensuing years, the country was excluded from official participation in virtually all of the UN's organs and agencies.